ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 Most time series models produce normally distributed forecasts — that is, we assume that the distribution of possible future values follows a normal distribution.
-A prediction interval gives an interval within which we expect $y_t$to lie with a specified probability.
+A prediction interval gives an interval within which we expect $y_t $ to lie with a specified probability.
 For example, assuming that distribution of future observations is normal, a$95\%$  prediction interval for the h-step forecast is:

 $$

 \hat{y}_{T+h|T} \pm 1.96\hat{\sigma}_h

 $$

 where $\hat{\sigma}_h$  is an estimate of the standard deviation of the  h-step forecast distribution.